Easy Shortbread Cookies from Scratch

 How to make shortbread cookies not crumbly: This is the opposite effect of cookies spreading.
 There is probably too much flour.
 Use 2 tablespoons less flour and, again, make sure the dough is cold when cutting the cookies.
 Remember shortbread cookies are supposed to be a little crumbly.

 Looking for more simple cookie recipes?
 Try butter spritz cookies, which have a similar texture to shortbread, or these lemon thyme shortbread cookies from Love and Lemons blog.
-If you love a good shortbread crust, make lemon bars or apple crisp bars.
+When it comes to making fun designs with cookies dough, I love using cookie stamps on shortbread!

 Frequently Asked Questions